orangecms/Dzen2/README.md

 **Note!**

 If you want to download the latest version of **Ionicons** font from the official website there will be no Pacman and Arch icons.
-The **Fonts** directory contains the patched version of this font with mentioned icons.
+The **Fonts** directory contains the patched version of this font with previously mentioned icons.

 ### INSTALLATION